 Myzomela erythrocephala, 'Red-headed Honeyeater/Myzomela'.
 Tiny, fast and bright red.
 Found mostly in mangroves, but also appears on edge of tropical woodlands and wetlands, across coastal northern Australia and New Guinea.

-Melithreptus albogularis, 'White-throated Honeyeater', (Wyndham Caravan Park, Western Australia).
+Melithreptus albogularis, 'White-throated Honeyeater'.
 Found across northern Australia and down along the east coast.
+Last century, this was known as the 'Gay Honeyeater'.

 Philemon argenticeps, 'Silver-crowned Friarbird'.
 Distinguished by 'bib' of silver feathers.
 Found in woodlands and mangroves across northern Australia.